 The Heritage Trams are as much a part of the Blackpool seaside experience as the Piers and seaside rock.
-Still running today, they are both an attraction in their own right and a form of transport from one end of the promenade to the other.
+For decades they’ve been an attraction in their own right and a way to travel the promenade from end to end.

 Blackpool Heritage Tram Tours